Resources for parents and dyslexic learners

 https://www.teachyourmonstertoread.com/ Free phonics game for use on computers and laptops

-https://www.phonicsplay.co.uk/ Currently free online games to support blending phonic sounds to make words
+https://www.phonicsplay.co.uk/ Some free online games to support blending phonic sounds to make words

 https://www.topmarks.co.uk/ Interactive games and resources

 https://chatterpack.net/blogs/blog/resources-list-for-home-learning Many more links to further websites here

 https://www.websiteplanet.com/blog/learn-english-free-books/ A list of free printable books for children or people who are learning to read English.